Back To CourseEducational Psychology: Help and Review

 To make IRT a fun and engaging experience for your class, you might need to add in a few tricks.
 One way to encourage reading is to create a class contest, with a prize for the top reader and for the entire class.
 Reward your class when everyone has read a specific number of books, or when everyone has tried a book in a certain genre.
 You can also create lists for the students to fill out that require them to read many different genres.
 Take a look at this sample handout that can help your students read a lot of books while exploring several different genres:

+As you can see, they range from simple fiction to memoir to dystopian fiction.
 As English teachers, we are very fortunate that we have websites such as Youtube at our disposal.
 Book trailers have become very popular in classrooms across the country, and they are an excellent way to make books exciting and fun for your students.
-Book trailers are just like movie trailers - they highlight the best parts of a book, while providing just enough information to make readers really want to get their hands on that book!
+Book trailers are just like movie trailers; they highlight the best parts of a book, while providing just enough information to make readers really want to get their hands on that book!
 There are new book trailers made every day, and students really respond well to seeing the book played out in front them.

 Once your students are used to book trailers, they may want to try making their own.
 Because a book trailer is essentially an advertisement for a book, they are easy to create.
 Students can use a movie-maker program such as iMovie or Andromedia to create their own trailers, or they can simply present their trailers in real life to the class.
 Either way, make sure you have specific ground rules in place for the assignment, as well as a very specific rubric.
-Take a look at the following rubric, which details the requirements for a 'book talk', which is essentially a live book trailer or a commercial for the book that the student has been reading:
+Take a look at the rubric below, which details the requirements for a book talk, which is essentially a live book trailer or a commercial for the book that the student has been reading:

 One way to assess the reading levels and comprehension skills that your class is developing through IRT is to have independent reading conferences with your students.
 After you have been reading in class for a few weeks, begin to quietly call students one at a time to your desk to talk about their book.
 Have a review sheet ready with general questions that can be asked about any book, and take notes.
 Have your students explain the plot, theme, characterization, or anything else that you have recently taught in class.
 If the student is truly reading during IRT, and they truly enjoy what they are reading, then this step will be very easy for them.
 Keep the conferences short, fewer than five minutes for each student, and keep the conversation light yet purposeful.